 If you were not working in coffee, what would you be doing?

-If I weren’t working in coffee, I would likely be pursuing a career in customer service, where I could continue engaging with and helping people.
-In addition, I’d probably dedicate time to running a creative business on Etsy, combining my passion for creativity with the opportunity to share unique products with a wider audience.
+If I weren't working in coffee, I would most likely be working in customer service, where I could continue engaging with and helping people.

 If you were a coffee blend, what would your flavour profile be?